osherjacobs/LabWork_Findings/nxc-wmiexec-keepass-detection.md

 of size 2087
 ```

 Credential vault is now on the attack box.
-Detection ends here.
+Detection effectively ends once the file crosses the host boundary via legitimate SMB.

 ---